aswitwicka/BIOSCAN_QC/README.md

 </li>
 </i>
 <br>
 The fasta file should contain all sequences, not just the consensus sequences.
 No filtering should be applied when downloading data from mBRAVE.
-The names of the downloaded files should not be altered and should contain the batch number. <br><br>
+The names of the downloaded files should not be altered and should contain batch numbers and identifiers. <br><br>
-Additionally, the script automatically loads a .csv file with UMI indices from the Farm directory. <br>
+Additionally, the script automatically loads a .csv file with UMI indices from the Farm directory.
+The directories are set automatically and should not be altered. <br>

 ## Output
 The script generates the following output files:
 - <i>QCBioscan.html</i><br>Main QC report with plots, tables, and statistics for the sequencing run.
 - <i>filtered_metadata.csv</i><br>Metadata for samples that passed the QC with information for each sample.
-Only one Arthropod sequence information per samples is included.
-This file also contains the quality scores that each sample gets assigned [see below].
+Only one Arthropod sequence per sample is included.
+Two metadata files are generated: 1.
+Contains all samples that passed the QC and their quality scores [see below]; 2.
+Contains only samples with satisfactory quality scores.
 Controls are not included.
-- <i>filtered_sequences.fasta</i><br>Consensus sequences for all samples included in the metadata, no matter the quality scores.
-This file must be filtered before submitting to BOLD.
+- <i>filtered_sequences.fasta</i><br>Consensus sequences for all samples included in the metadata.
+Two versions are generates: 1.
+Contains all sequences for samples that passed the QC; 2.
+Contains only sequences for samples with satisfactory quality scores [ready for BOLD upload].
-- <i>read_summary_metadata.csv</i><br>Summary statistics for the sequencing run including sample numbers, control statistics, and quality scores.
-Further the tables can be combined across the batches to compare sequencing runs and to calculate statistics.
+- <i>read_summary_metadata.csv</i><br>Summary statistics for the sequencing run including sample numbers, control statistics, and quality score distribution.
+The tables can be combined across the batches to compare sequencing runs and to calculate statistics.
 - <i>unique_secondary_sequences.csv</i><br>Table of secondary sequences not found elsewhere on the partner or UMI plate [5 or more reads], retained for further secondary sequence analysis [parasites/symbionts].
-- <i>conflicts_family.csv and conflicts_order.csv</i><br>Tables of secondary sequences with good read support (> 50 reads or 50% or more of the primary sequence read) that were assigned to a different taxon than the primary sequence [family or order level], for further secondary sequence analysis [parasites/symbionts].
+- <i>conflicts.csv </i><br>Tables of conflicting secondary sequences detected across the samples.
+Sequences with good read support (> 50 reads or 50% or more of the primary sequence read) that were assigned to a different taxon than the primary sequence [family or order level] are flagged in these files for further secondary sequence analysis [parasites/symbionts].
 This cut-off is not used to exclude any samples.
 Rather, it is used to detect candidate samples that may have two different arthropods in them or have biologically relevant signals of two arthropods interacting.
-- <i>tardigrada_nematoda_rotifera_annelida.csv and wolbachia.csv</i><br>Non-Arthropod sequences retained for further exploration.
+- <i>tardigrada_nematoda_rotifera_annelida.csv and wolbachia.csv</i><br>Non-Arthropod sequences and metadata retained for further exploration.
 These files are not filtered for number of reads nor contain quality categories.
 These should be processed further if required.

 ## Documentation
 The QC process is divided into parts:<br>